 In an effort to safeguard the health and safety of our faculty, staff, and students, we have established a Drug Free School Policy (DFSP) to assist in making health, responsible choices.
 Read our policies regarding the well-being of our campus community.

-Drug and Alcohol Policy - Find out about our DFSP and penalties for Drug Law violations.
+Drug and Alcohol Abuse Prevention Program - Find out about our DFSP and penalties for Drug Law violations.

 Immunization Policy - Read our vaccination policy.